costajob/app-servers/README.md

 ```

 ##### Considerations
-While it is true that Node.js suffers JavaScript single threaded nature, it delivered very solid performance (but latency is higher than compiled languages).
+While it is true that Node.js suffers JavaScript single threaded nature, it delivered very solid performance.
 These results are the sum of using cluster library to spawn multiple processes per CPU (like Ruby and Python) and leveraging on V8 optimizations introduced by Google.

 ### ServeMux